 Let {$N \in \{ 32,64,128,256 \}$} be the division number of each side of the bottom and height edges of $\Omega$.
-We consider four types of mesh partitions.
-Let $(x_1^i, x_2^i)^T$ be the grip points of triangulations $\mathbb{T}_h$ defined as follows.
-Let $i \in \mathbb{N}$. \begin{description} \item[(\Roman{lone}) Standard mesh (Fig. \ref{fig1})]
+Four types of mesh partitioning were considered.
+Let $(x_1^i, x_2^i)^T$ be the grip points of the triangulations $\mathbb{T}_h$ defined as follows: Let $i \in \mathbb{N}$. \begin{description} \item[(\Roman{lone}) Standard mesh (Fig. \ref{fig1})]

 \item[(\Roman{ltwo}) Shishkin mesh (Fig. \ref{fig2})]